dreadwrr/Recentchanges-Linux/README.md

 ## Installation instructions

-from menu icon or recentchanges gui
+setup a virtual environment from menu icon or command recentchanges gui

 or